Everything for horticulture Personal advice from our specialists Worldwide delivery of 30 000 products

 As a professional grower you want to get the best results out of your cultivation by being able to guarantee the best quality of your crop and at the same time achieve the desired yield.
 One of the most important aspects of growing high quality crop, is greenhouse climate control.
 The greenhouse climate depends on various factors inside the greenhouse.
 Light intensity, temperature, greenhouse humidity, CO2 concentration & greenhouse automation are important aspects when it comes to greenhouse climate control with the aim of optimal plant growth.
 If these factors are optimally attuned to each other, the more benificial it is for your crop.
 The right greenhouse climate also prevents your crop from getting damaged by pests and diseases.
 Greenhouse automation gives you the opportunity to optimally coordinate and allign these conditions to create the optimal climate inside the greenhouse.
 Royal Brinkman offers various greenhouse systems for professional horticulture enabling you to grow your crop perfectly: from sensors, greenhouse fans, greenhouse heater knowledge, process computers to heating systems, Drygair units and greenhouse heating components.

-Advantages of Greenhouse climate control
+Advantages of greenhouse climate control

 Reduced risk for molds and diseases